 In fact, the dynamic in the gym may actually work to her advantage when she competes against her peers.

-She adds that she wants to make proud those who have helped her on her martial arts journey by emulating their achievements – and that would be a first for a Filipina in the world’s largest martial arts organization.
+She wants to make proud those who have helped her on her martial arts journey by emulating their achievements – and that would be a first for a Filipina in the world’s largest martial arts organization.

 “I get my strength to continue from seeing my teammates and my seniors with their belts,” she says.